 Describe the purpose of the FITS and its intended audience.
 Describe the functional software design, implementation and test approaches.

-The purpose of this document is to describe the functional software design, implementation and test approach for developers that will maintain and interface with the NCRCoinRecyclerSO.
-This document will detail device specific functionality for each device supported.
+The purpose of this document is to describe the functional software design, implementation and test approach for developers that will maintain and interface with the News Article Classifier.

-Historical Information/Previous Implementation

 Scope